-A game by Dodge Roll for PC, Mac, Linux, and PS4, originally released in 2016.
+A game by Dodge Roll for PC, Mac, Linux, PS4, and Switch, originally released in 2016.

 Enter the Gungeon is a bullet hell roguelike dungeon crawler featuring a handful of Gungeoneers who must descend a tower in search for a legendary gun that can kill the past.
 Each hero has a past that he or she hopes to eliminate by finding this weapon, but it won’t be easy, as the tower is filled with traps, bosses, and hordes of the Gundead.
 Battles are tough and resources are limited, but the adventurers press on in hopes of unlocking more powerful weapons that will eventually lead them to victory.